adempiere/adempiere-all-services/README.md

 ```Shell
 mkdir postgresql/backups
 ```
-- If you're executing this project for the first time or you want to restore the database, copy a database backup (the fie must be named `seed.backup`) to `adempiere-all-service/postgresql/backups`.
+- If you're executing this project for the first time or you want to restore the database, copy a database backup (the file must be named `seed.backup`) to `adempiere-all-service/postgresql/backups`.
 Make sure it is not the compressed backup:
 ```Shell
 cp <PATH-TO-BACKUP-FILE> postgresql/backups
 ```